-As a transplant coordinator, transplant nurse, procurement transplant coordinator or transplant preservationist, the work you do is very meaningful and vitally important in saving and improving lives.
-Depending on your specialty consider becoming ABTC certified in one or more following roles:
+Whether you are a transplant coordinator, transplant nurse, procurement transplant coordinator or transplant preservationist, the work you do is very meaningful and vitally important in saving and improving lives.
+Depending on your transplant specialty consider becoming ABTC certified in one or more following roles:

-Transplant Procurement Coordinators are primarily responsible for the clinical duties related to donor identification, authorization, management, organ recovery, and post donation follow-up.
+- Transplant Procurement Coordinators – Professionals who are responsible for the clinical duties related to donor identification, authorization, management, organ recovery, and post-donation follow-up.

-Transplant Preservationists are responsible for organ recovery, aseptic techniques, organ preservations, specimen collection and packing, labeling and shipping.
+- Transplant Preservationists – Professionals who are responsible for organ recovery, aseptic techniques, organ preservations, specimen collection and packing, labeling and shipping.

-Clinical Transplant Coordinators are primarily responsible for the coordination of processes related to solid organ transplantation both live and deceased donors, and transplant recipients.
+- Clinical Transplant Coordinators – Professionals who are responsible for the coordination of processes related to solid organ transplantation for both live and deceased donors, and transplant recipients.

-Clinical Transplant Nurses monitor and educate patients pre and post-transplant.
-They provide psycho-social support.
-They provide post-transplant immediate care of the patient and evaluate the function of recipients graft while monitoring complication for infection, rejection, metabolic disorder, and malignancies.
-Additionally they provide drug administration, discharge of the transplant donor and recipient.
+- Clinical Transplant Registered Nurses (RN) – Registered nurse professionals who monitor and educate patients pre- and post-transplant, providing psycho-social support.
+Transplant nurses deliver post-transplant immediate care of the patient and evaluate the function of recipients graft while monitoring complication for infection, rejection, metabolic disorder, and malignancies.
+Additionally, transplant RN’s administer prescribed medications and support discharge of the transplant donor and recipient.

 BENEFITS OF TRANSPLANT CERTIFICATION

-After years of hard work and study, you deserve recognition for your specialty skills and dedication, as well as your enormous personal commitment to patients and families.
-ABTC certification provides that recognition, along with many other benefits:
+Practitioners dedicate years of hard work and study to their profession and should be recognized for their transplant specialty skills and dedication, as well as their enormous personal commitment to patients and families.
+ABTC certification provides that recognition, along with many other benefits associated with certification:

-- Greater control over your career: With advanced certification in organ donation or transplantation, you will be more qualified for jobs with higher salaries at higher quality institutions.
+- Greater control over your career - With certification in organ donation or transplantation, practitioners will be recognized for jobs with higher salaries at quality institutions.

-- Professional excellence: Certification signals to employers, colleagues and patients that your skills are highly specialized – that you embody exceptional expertise your area of specialty.
+- Professional excellence - Certification signals to employers, colleagues and patients that your skills are highly specialized – that you embody exceptional expertise in your area of specialty.

-- Expert guidance and support: Certification welcomes you into an elite community of ABTC-certified professionals.
+- Expert guidance and support - Transplant certification welcomes you into an elite community of ABTC-certified professionals.
 Through ABTC's growing channels of connectivity among candidates and certified professionals, you will have many opportunities to seek guidance and support from other ABTC-certified professionals in your field.

 Why Transplant Centers and OPOs Support Certification

-- Continuous professional growth for your team: By encouraging certification, you can help ensure ongoing professional and intellectual growth for members of your transplant or organ procurement team.
+- Continuous education and professional growth for your team - By encouraging transplant certification, you can help ensure ongoing professional and intellectual growth for members of your transplant or organ procurement team.

-- Demonstrated Commitment to Excellence: All ABTC certifications are accredited by the National Commission for Certifying Agencies, so having certified professionals on your team underscores your organization's commitment and strict adherence to very high standards of practice.
+- Demonstrated Commitment to Excellence: CCTC®, CPTC® and CCTN® ABTC certifications are accredited by the National Commission for Certifying Agencies, so having certified professionals on your transplant team underscores your organization's commitment to very high standards of practice.

 ABTC certification is granted to qualified candidates who complete and pass the certification examination.
 Each certification is valid for three years, and ABTC-certified professionals can recertify through continuing education activities or by successfully retaking the examination.
-The number of Continuing Education Points for Transplant Certification (CEPTCs) required for recertification through continuing education is 60, fewer than necessary for five-year certifications.
+The number of Continuing Education Points for Transplant Certification (CEPTCs) required for recertification through continuing education is 60.

 Read the ABTC Candidate Handbook